jamesawo/remita-flutter-plugin/README.md

 # Remita Flutter Payment

-This is a package that helps you accept payment using [Remita Payment Gateway](https://www.remita.net/) in your flutter application.
+This is a flutter package that helps you accept payment in your application using [Remita Payment Gateway](https://www.remita.net/) in your flutter application.

 ![](assets/inline_screenshot.png)